Taxonomy and Botany of Canadian Hemlock Trees

-Their susceptibility to the wooly adelgids scourge is especially concerning.
+Their susceptibility to wooly adelgids is very concerning.
 Wooly adelgids (Adelges tsugae) are an invasive species of insect and a type of aphid.
-They have been a major pest problem for numerous years now in eastern North America.
+They have been a major pest problem for many years now in eastern North America.

 Cultivars of Canadian Hemlock Trees for Landscape Use

-There are many cultivars of Canadian hemlock trees that have been developed for landscape use -- specifically, for circumstances in which a tall tree would be undesirable.
+There are many cultivars of Canadian hemlock trees that have been developed for landscape use.
+Such cultivars have been bred specifically to function in circumstances where a tall tree would be undesirable.
 Just a few are listed here, to provide some indication of the range of options available: